reactgraphqlacademy/fb-messenger/README.md

 ### Part 2, authorization

 - If the user is not logged in, all the pages should redirect to /login.
 You need to use the [&lt;Redirect&gt;](https://reacttraining.com/react-router/web/api/Redirect) component in src/components/Root.js.
 There is an [example](https://reacttraining.com/react-router/web/example/auth-workflow) in the React Router documentation.
-Hint, you just need to use the PrivateRoute component from the example.
+Hint, you just need to look at the render prop of the PrivateRoute component from the example.
 - The log-out button in the TopBar should:
   - Remove the session cookie.
-Hint, there is a function in src/auth.js
+Hint, there is a function in src/auth.js for that.
   - Redirect the user to /login.
 Hint, use withRouter in TopBar.js to get a prop in order to push the '/login' path.
 - Display the username of the session in the TopBar.
 Hint, the username is in the JWT cookie.
+Use the getSession function in src/auth.js to get the session.

 ### Part 3, form components